uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_report.rst

             shutil.rmtree(path)

-Adding a report: additional information
+Adding a Report: additional information
 ----------------------------------------

 In immuneML, it is possible to automatically generate a report describing some aspect of the problem being examined.
 There are a few types of reports: